HanWelmer/Z80Compiler/syntax.md

 The syntax is defined in extended BNF.
 - A non-terminal is a plain text identifier, starting with a character, followed by characters or digits.
 - Terminal symbols are between quotes (') or double quotes (").
-- The optional appearance of a single construct (terminal or non-terminal) X is written as X?.
+- The optional appearance (zero or one instance) of a single construct X is written as X?.
 - The optional appearance (zero or one instance) of the sequence of constructs X and Y is written [ X Y ].
+- The iterative appearance (zero or more instances) of a single construct X is written as X*.
 - The iterative appearance (zero or more instances) of the sequence of constructs X and Y is written { X Y }.
 - Possible characters and digits are defined individually, such as "0", or as a range, such as "(1-9)".